-All vehicles used in the road transportation of products must comply with the requirements of the London Emission Zone (LEZ) and when awarding transport related contracts the Council will give preference to organisations that are members of the Fleet Operator Recognition Scheme (FORS).
+All vehicles used in the road for the transportation of products must comply with the requirements of the both the London Emission Zone (LEZ) and the Ultra Low Emission Zone (ULEZ).
+When awarding transport related contracts the Council will give preference to organisations that are members of the Fleet Operator Recognition Scheme (FORS).